NoahSaffie/Etekcity-Nutrition-Scale-Batch-Food-Uploader/README.md

   - Click on this record and go to 'Inspectors'
   - Under the 'Headers' tab -> Miscellaneous
   - You want the values for: tk (token), and accountID

+ I don't own an android nor a Mac to find steps for those systems but should be just as easier (likely easier with android).

 Other notes:
   - While it is resonable to expect accountID never changes, your token most likely does.